nlpsandbox/nlpsandbox.io/wiki/604828-Leaderboards.md

 ### Overview

-This section reports the performance of the NLP Tools submitted for evaluation.
+This section reports the performance of the NLP Sandbox tools submitted for evaluation.

 {column}
 {row}